drojaazu/sgdk_nix/readme.md

 NOTE: There have been a couple reports that sjasmplus throws errors when using the package from a repo.
 The solution seems to be [pulling the source directly](https://github.com/z00m128/sjasmplus) and manually building.

+## Initial Setup
+Run `setup.sh` in the root directory.
+This will check that you have the above mentioned tools installed and will compile the SGDK specific tools for your system, as well as some other helper tasks.

+## Making a Project
+Setting up a new Megadrive project is as simple as copying `makefile` into your project directory.
+Once copied, you will probably want to tweak the settings that appear at the top to match your project layout.
+To build your project run `make` from the project root.

 ## SGDK tools
-There are a number of tools included with SGDK that will need to be recompiled.
-Inside the sgdk_tools subdirectory, you will find makefiles to easily compile and install them in your SGDK directory. *For each makefile below, run `make` followed by `make install`.* (You may need to run install with sudo depending on your SGDK directory location.) *Be sure to `export SGDK=/path/to/sgdk/directory` if it is not default (/opt/sgdk).*
+There are a number of tools included with SGDK that will need to be recompiled. **Building these tools individually should not be necessary if you used the setup script**, but in case you need to tweak anything yourself, you will find makefiles to build/install the tools inside the `sgdk_tools` subdirectory.

 ### appack
 This tool is used to compress binary data inside the ROM.
 SGDK includes the source for this in the tools directory... however, it is missing the prebuilt elf binaries, for some reason.
 So we can't use the source with SGDK.
 I've included the full aplib source with this project as a zip (since its license requires all files be distributed together).
 You can extract the files in the same directory as the zip, then run the makefile from the root.